mxmihai/picohttpd/README.md

 ## Notes

 - This server is intended for **health checks, testing, or simple HTTP responses**.
-- No HTML or additional files are required; everything is served by the binary.
+- Runs entirely in memory — no filesystem or HTML needed, everything is served by the binary.
+- Extremely low CPU and RAM footprint.
 - For permanent availability of the binary, consider attaching it to a **GitHub Release** or hosting it elsewhere.